Rat Attack!

 Rat Attack! is an arcade-style puzzle game for the Nintendo 64 and PlayStation.
-It was first released on the PlayStation in 1999, and later on the Nintendo 64 in 2000 (the latter console version originally had a slated May 1999 release date in Europe before it was delayed); it was later ported to Microsoft Windows in July 2007 in the UK.
+It was first released on the PlayStation in 1999, and later on the Nintendo 64 in 2000 (the latter console version originally had a slated May 1999 release date in Europe before it was delayed); it was later ported to Microsoft Windows in 2005 in Italy, and in July 2007 in the UK.
 The PlayStation version was re-released on GOG in 2025.
 Its theme is about a group of 'Scratch Cats' stopping an invasion of 'evil mutant space rats'.
 It received mixed reviews after its several years in development.
 The game was slightly altered for its Nintendo 64 release, switching out one of the characters and changing a series of levels.

 Story

 A pair of lab rats, Washington and Jefferson, were sent into space aboard a rocket in an experiment.
 However, after some incident in space, the rats had been mutated and gained super-intelligence.
 Over forty years on, they have returned to earth and immediately commenced with plans for world domination, amassing a huge army of rats with instructions to destroy everything in sight.

 The felines of the world band together to combat this menace forming a group called the 'Scratch Cats'.
 Headed by cat genius Professor Rex Julius, they fight off these rats with several of his inventions which eliminate the rats in a humane way.

 Professor Rex Julius sent his special agent Pearl to investigate, but Washington and Jefferson managed to capture her, imprisoning her within a laser cage guarded by giant robots.

 They go from location to location, cleaning up the rats.
 Along the way, they meet another mysterious cat in the clutches of King Scarab, known as Banubis in the original PlayStation version, and Atomicat in the Nintendo 64 port.

 At the end of the game with all the areas saved from the ravaging rat army, the Scratch Cats manage to defeat Washington and Jefferson in a showdown in their space base.
 However, after the duo manage to escape their defeat, Julius afterwards revealing that they also taken King Scarab with them.